Skip to main content

 1. Install LM Studio from lmstudio.ai

-3. Click InstallEdit mcp.json
+3. Click InstallEdit mcp.json and add:

 {